AI startups claim to detect depression from speech, but the jury’s out on their accuracy

 Of course, even if the FDA does eventually approve technology like that from Ellipses, it might not address the risks around the tools’ possible misuse.
 In a study published in Nature Medicine, a team at Stanford found that almost all of the AI-powered devices approved by the FDA between January 2015 and December 2020 underwent only retrospective studies at the time of their submission.
 The coauthors argue that prospective studies are necessary because in-the-field usage of a device can deviate from its intended use.
 For example, a prospective study might reveal that clinicians are misusing a device for diagnosis as opposed to decision support, leading to potentially worse health outcomes.

 “The best-case scenario for [Ellipsis’] software is: They will turn a profit on individuals’ unhappiness, everywhere.
 The worst case is: They will turn a profit on giving employers and doctors additional reasons to mistreat people already marginalised in both health care and workplaces,” Keyes said.
 “I want to believe that people truly committed to making the world a better place can do better than this.
-What that might look like is, at a bare minimum, rigorously inquiring into the problem they’re trying to solve; into the risks of treating doctors as a neutral baseline for discrimination, given the prevalence of medical racism, into what happens after diagnosis, and into what it means to treat depression as a site for stock payouts.”
+What that might look like is, at a bare minimum, rigorously inquiring into the problem they’re trying to solve, into the risks of treating doctors as a neutral baseline for discrimination, given the prevalence of medical racism, into what happens after diagnosis, and into what it means to treat depression as a site for stock payouts.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: